Olex2/Olex2Manual/Sucrose/refinement.md

 ##Initial Atom Type Assignement

 1. Under the Work tab click on the arrow next to the Refine button so that it is pointing upwards and highlighted orange meaning that the refinement options are now displayed.
 2. Click on the Refine button and Olex2 will refine your structure.
-Alternatively, you can type refine or press CTRL+R.
+Alternatively, you can type `CODE refine` or press CTRL+R.

 	>CRYST During a \index{refinement} Olex2 is calculating structure factors based on your current structural model and comparing them to the experimentally measured values.
 Adjustments are then made to the atomic parameters to try and improve the fit.